Modersi/TelegramBotAPI/README.md

 # QTelegramBotAPI
-QTelegramBotAPI is a library for writing bots for the Telegram messenger.
+QTelegramBotAPI is a library for developing bots for the Telegram messenger.